-Connection to J2 is through a 20-pin circuit board connector.
+Connection to J2 is through a 20-pin circuit board edge connector.
 Figure 3-3 contains the dimensions of this connector.
+The pins are numbered 1 through 20.
+The even pins are located on the component side of the circuit board.
 The recommended mating connector for P2 is 3M ribbon connector P/N 3461-0001, without ears.
 A key slot is provided between Pins 4 and 6.